sshashank124/sshashank124.github.io/content/_index.md

 <div>

-Seeking full-time employment (work visa required) as a Software Engineer in the areas of *Computer Vision & Graphics, or Software Architecture*
+Interested in the areas of *Numerical Analysis and Simulation, Computer Vision & Graphics, Functional Programming, and Software Architecture*

 </div>
 </div></div>